03 Feb Is Your Site Secure? The Chrome 56 Update Lets Users Know If Not

 Want to know if your site will throw up an unsecured warning?
 GoDaddy has created a tool that scans your site and helps you determine whether or not your site will get hit with the warning.
 Use their Unsecure Form Scanner to see where you stand.
 It’s free!

 Interested in upgrading your site to a secure connection with an SSL certificate?
-Contact New Colony Digital for more information about how we can help!
+Contact Anne Pick for more information about how we can help!